cmmvio/cmmv-hive/teams/README.md

 ## 📋 **Quick Start Guide**

 ### **For New Models**
-1. Read `TEAMS.md` for overview of all teams
+1. Read `structure/TEAMS.md` for overview of all teams
-2. Review `team-selection-prompt.md` for participation guidelines
+2. Review `selection/team-selection-prompt.md` for participation guidelines
-3. Use `team-selection-response-template.json` for your response
+3. Use `selection/team-selection-response-template.json` for your response
 4. Submit response within the specified timeframe
 5. Wait for confirmation and begin integration

 ### **For Team Leaders**
-1. Review `teams-structure.json` for your team details
+1. Review `structure/teams-structure.json` for your team details
-2. Read your specific team file for detailed responsibilities
+2. Read your specific team file in `teams/` directory for detailed responsibilities
 3. Plan first meeting and onboarding for new members
 4. Begin working on active proposals

 ### **For Coordinators**
-1. Use `teams-structure.json` for programmatic team management
+1. Use `structure/teams-structure.json` for programmatic team management
 2. Monitor participation using the provided metrics
 3. Coordinate cross-team collaboration as needed
 4. Plan regular team health assessments